Improved thresholds for e-values: Introduction

 The paper's main objective is to provide valid thresholds for e-values, under some distributional assumptions, that control the type-I error of e-tests.
 Including some distributional assumptions enables one to construct larger rejection regions (lower rejection thresholds), improving the power of e-tests while retaining some desirable properties and putting e-values on a more comparable scale to p-values.

 If one knows the true distribution of the e-variable under the null, one may design an e-test to obtain exact type-I error control by inverting the cumulative distribution function of the e-variable; this would be equivalent to an approach based on p-values.
-However, some e-variables are constructed in a complicated way where the precise distribution of the e-variable is difficult to study, but we may be confident about some features.
+However, some e-variables are constructed in a complicated way, where the distribution of the e-variable is challenging to study; yet, we may be confident about specific features.
 We provide two examples below.
-In both cases, the detailed construction of the e-values is described in the appendices.
+In both cases, their detailed construction is described in Appendix \ref{app:constr-e-intro}.

 Suppose that we have a high-dimensional dataset and wish to identify informative variables for a target response through variable selection.
 A flexible approach to accomplish this task is the model-X knockoffs (see \cite{barber2015controlling} and \cite{candes2018panning}), which control the false discovery rate (FDR).
-There are many ways to construct knockoffs, but the resulting distribution of the knockoffs is not easy to identify. \cite{RB24} showed that knockoffs are e-values in a slightly more general sense, called compound e-values by \cite{IWR24}.
+There are many ways to construct knockoffs, but identifying the resulting distribution of the knockoffs is not straightforward. \cite{RB24} showed that knockoffs are e-values in a slightly more general sense, called compound e-values by \cite{IWR24}.
 We may improve the threshold of e-tests on knockoffs with distributional information on the shape of their distribution.
 In Figure \ref{fig:knockoff-e-values}, we present a histogram of 10,000 knockoffs from linear regression when the number of variables is 80 and the number of non-null variables is 0 (left) and 8 (right).
 In both cases, the knockoffs appear to have a single mode, implying that the e-values also have a single mode.